Parish Stewardship 2018

 Our parish is alive with over 80 ministries!
 These ministries cannot serve without your support of time, talent, and treasure.
 Your unique Gifts help us spread the Good News of Jesus to our greater community in Issaquah and beyond!

 As you are committing to support our parish financially this coming year, please prayerfully consider how you plan to share your unique Gifts of Time and Talent in 2018.
-Look through our Ministry Booklet and/or sign-up now to put your time and talent to work for those who benefit from our wonderful ministries.
+Look through our Ministry Booklet (contact our parish office for a copy) and/or sign-up now to put your time and talent to work for those who benefit from our wonderful ministries.
 Thank you!

 This is what Stewardship is all about.
 Stewardship is a way of life.